Medical Records Retrieval Rates

 Pursuant to O.C.G.A §31-33-3, effective July 1, of each year, the costs related to medical record retrieval, certification and copy may be adjusted in accordance with the medical component of the consumer price index.
-Beginning July 1, 2015, the Department of Community Health (DCH) will be the state entity responsible for calculating the annual inflation adjustment and publishing the revised rates for medical records retrieval.
-Accordingly, the rates effective July 1, 2016 are as follows:
+Effective July 1, 2015, the Department of Community Health (DCH) became the state entity responsible for calculating the annual inflation adjustment and publishing the revised rates for medical records retrieval.
+Accordingly, the rates effective July 1, 2022, are as follows:

 Search, Retrieval and Other